MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-740-License-Exceptions/section-740.15.md

 (iv) The vessel will not carry from the United States any item for which a license is required and has not been granted by the U.S. Government;

-(v) Spares for the vessel are not located in a destination in Country Group E:1 (see supplement no. 1 to this part);
+(v) Spares for the vessel are not located in a destination in Country Group E:1 or E:2 (see supplement no. 1 to this part);

-(vi) Technology is not transferred to a national of a destination in Country Group E:1 (see supplement no. 1 to this part), except the minimum necessary in-transit maintenance to perform servicing required to depart and enter a port safely; and
+(vi) Technology is not transferred to a national of a destination in Country Group E:1 or E:2 (see supplement no. 1 to this part), except the minimum necessary in-transit maintenance to perform servicing required to depart and enter a port safely; and

-(vii) The vessel does not bear the livery, colors, or logos of a national of a destination in Country Group E:1 (see supplement no. 1 to this part).
+(vii) The vessel does not bear the livery, colors, or logos of a national of a destination in Country Group E:1 or E:2 (see supplement no. 1 to this part).

 (3) *Criteria for temporary sojourn of vessels.* The following criteria must be met if a voyage is to be considered a temporary sojourn under this paragraph (d).
 To be considered a temporary sojourn, the voyage must not be for the purpose of sale or transfer of operational control.
 A transfer of operational control occurs unless the exporter or reexporter retains each of the following indicia of control: